seven5/seven5.github.io/tutorial.md

 {% endhighlight %}

 Again, you may find it interesting to look inside the database at the result of doing "migrate --down".
-There options you can pass to run a specific number of up or down migrations with the "--step" option.
+There are options you can pass to the migrate program to run a specific number of up or down migrations with the "--step" flag.

-## Building and running the migrations on heroku
+## Building and running the migrations on Heroku

 If you push this version of the code to heroku, you can get a bash shell on the remote (heroku) machine and then use the migrations just as with the local case.

+{% highlight bash %}
+$ git push -f heroku my-migration:master
+$ heroku run bash
+Running `bash` attached to terminal... up, run.4328
+$ migrate status
+current migration number is 000
+$ migrate --up
+[migrator] attempting migration UP 001
+001 UP migrations performed

+{% endhighlight %}

+<a name="simple-rest"></a>

+# Serve Up Some Data Through A REST API

+We've got a web server and a database that has some content in it, so let's create a REST API to access the "user_record" and "post" tables.

+## Preparation for this lesson

+In the `TUTROOT/src/tutorial` directory:

+{% highlight bash %}
+$ git checkout lesson-simple-rest
+$ godep save tutorial/...
+$ git checkout -b my-migration
+$ git add -A .
+$ git commit -a -m "add godeps"
+{% endhighlight %}